buildpacks-community/kpack/rfcs/0003-image-filter.md

 ### Outcome:

 Propose an additional feature or set of features that enable users to query kpack images based on their `status` and `latest-reason` such that it is easier for users to perform the workflows in the “Use Cases” section.
 In order to make this filtration feature more effective, users should be able to list all images in the cluster (dependent on the user's RBAC permissions).
+As an implication of this change, the table should include a `NAMESPACE` column when the user filters for images in all namespaces.
 Following a round of feedback during a working group meeting on 10/9, I am additionally proposing the inclusion of `builder` and `clusterbuilder` flags.
 This modification addresses the concern that that we expect kpack images to be updating frequently, thereby making it difficult for the end-user to verify a stack or store update if the images have updated more recently based on different `REASON`.
 These flags would effectively enable the user to display the last time and image was rebuilt for `Reason` `BUILDPACK` or `STACK`

 Although the feature request stated in the “Problem” section is to query builds, it is probably more productive to query images because end-users most likely care about the current state of their application build and not builds that happened in the past.
 Additionally, querying based on builds would pose a technical problem as the CLI would need to present builds and their build numbers outside the context of their associated image.